-An ellipsis character (...) can imply that there is more text than there is room to display or that a command (such as Open...) requires additional information before it can be performed.
+An ellipsis character can also show that there is more text than there is room to display in a document title or list item.
 If, for example, the name of an item is too long to fit in a menu or list box, you should insert an ellipsis character in the middle of the name, preserving the beginning and the end of the name.
 This ensures that the parts of the name that are most likely to be unique are still visible.